bhushantbn/Phoenix-in-warranty-flow123/README.md

 # Postman API Automation Integration with Github Actions #

 This repository is a demonstration for POC for Integrating postman tests with github actions.
 The tests are written in postman and executed on the VM with the help of newman and newman-reporter-htmlextra.
-Github actions will trigger the project execution on every push to the main branch.
-In order to run the project manually we have also used workflow_dispatch.
-The Project runs on scheduled time with the help of cron jobs.

-The html report is archieved and kept in the artifact section for the team to download it.
-Along with that they can view from github page: https://kstvds24.github.io/Phoenix-in-warranty-flow/.
-The latest report is also mailed to the team members using GMAIL SMTP

-## About Me ##
-Hi my name is Kaustav Das, I have 10+ years of experience in automation testing and Devops.
-My skillset incudes UI automation with Selenium Webdriver, Cypress, Playwright and for API testing I use Rest Assured and Postman.
-You connect with me over: https://www.linkedin.com/in/kaustav-das-200710116/

 ## Testing Coverage ##
 1. Happy FLow testing